akula802/cardDB/README.md

 With CardDB, you can:

-- Search records by up to two column fields simutaneously
+- Search records by up to two column fields simultaneously
 - Add records to the database
 - Remove records from the database
 - Modify existing records